Lu Yang

 Made by Artists online exhibition, Content Lab, Videotage, Hong Kong

-Bangkok Art Biennial 2020, Thailand
+Bangkok Art Biennial 2020, Bangkok

-“Heavy Bored”, Te Uru Waitakere Contemporary Gallery, Auckland
+Heavy Bored, Te Uru Waitakere Contemporary Gallery, Auckland

-Futurological Congress at Transart Festival, Bolzano
+Futurological Congress, Transart Festival, Bolzano

-IMMATERIAL, RE-MATERIAL: A brief history of computing art, UCCA, Beijing
+IMMATERIAL / RE-MATERIAL: A brief history of computing art, UCCA, Beijing

 Player of Beings, Ming Contemporary Art Museum, Shanghai